xMartin/php-introduction/10_inheritance.md

 As an object oriented language, PHP also supports inheritance.
 In PHP, inheritance is class based, like in Java or Ruby.
 That means, a class may have a superclass from which it inherits all properties and methods.

-Class inheritance is single-inheritance, meaning a class can only inheit from one superclass, not multiple, although PHP supports a kind multiple-inheritance with Traits but more on that later.
+Class inheritance is single-inheritance, meaning a class can only inherit from one superclass, not multiple, although PHP supports a kind multiple-inheritance with Traits but more on that later.

 PHP also offers interfaces which support multiple-inheritance, again as in Java.
 In general much of PHP's object system shows a lot of influence from the Java language.

 ## Class inheritance

-Let's define a class that represents a news articele.
+Let's define a class that represents a news article.
 It will have a title, a short teaser text and the full text body.
 We will also give it a `__toString()` method so it can be represented as a string.
 It should render itself as [Markdown](http://en.wikipedia.org/wiki/Markdown), a simple text markup language, in that case.

 ```php
 <?php